OhDeerNeil/ohdeerneil.github.io/content/projects/onebonsai/index.md

 Under OneBonsai, active development was with about 5 people

 ### My role:
-As a junior programmer, my role consisted out of talking to the training designers, asking for more clarification where needed, helping brainstorm for different training situations, and implementing the trainings in rapid itteration.
+As a junior programmer, my role consisted out of talking to the training designers, asking for more clarification where needed, helping brainstorm for different training situations, and implementing the trainings in rapid iteration.

 Keeping multiplayer in mind and developing the trainings so they could be or monitored, or be done by multiple people at the same time.